-Mr Anthony William Cripps is the Board Chairman.
+Mr Babak Nikzad Abbasabadi has been appointed the Interim Board Chairman in place of Mr Anthony William Cripps on 4 April 2021 upon MAS approval.
 The Chairman's responsibilities include providing leadership to the Board, setting the agenda for Board meetings, ensuring that Directors receive timely and comprehensive information for informed deliberations and promoting high standards of corporate governance.